Trump administration vs. Chinese trade: Explained

 So that means ... tariffs?

-No. The president's memo doesn't mean an official investigation is underway -- yet.
-Lighthizer will recommend an official probe if needed.
-If that happens, and if the government finds evidence of wrongdoing, then Trump could impose tariffs on Chinese imports.
+Not necessarily.
+After Trump signed the directive, Lighthizer said his office will launch a probe.
+If the government finds evidence of wrongdoing, then Trump could impose tariffs on Chinese imports.

 Got it.
 But wait -- does any of this have to do with North Korea?